 Anyways… that’s not the point.
-Stop getting me all distracted, but honestly, this is kind of how conversations with me go.
-I have a main point, but be prepared, empty your bladder before we hit the road, and grab whatever snacks your arms can hold at the convenient store like a kid who’s been given a $10 bill and told to ‘go nuts,’ because we’re going to make an awful lot of twists and turns and pit stops on our way there.
+I have a main point, but be prepared, empty your bladder before we hit the road, and grab whatever snacks your arms can hold at the convenience store like a kid who’s been given a $10 bill and told to ‘go nuts,’ because we’re going to make an awful lot of twists and turns and pit stops on our way there.

 But my mom really had a heart for Billy, and she’d often bring him home from school.

 One day we were bringing him home, along with one of my friends who was coming over to play for the afternoon.
 At the time, we had this Chevrolet minivan.
 It was gold.
-It wasn’t fancy, or flashy.
-It had cloth seats and probably the bare minimum.
+It wasn’t fancy or flashy.
+It had cloth seats and was the bare minimum.
 It was just a minivan, but it worked.
 It got us where we needed to go safely.

 Honestly, the humble pie I shoved in my face that day is probably where the extra weight has been coming from all these years.
 Humble pie tastes terrible, but it’s high in calories and it has a tendency to bind to your bones and remind you over and over throughout the course of your life to sit down and give other people grace cause you ain’t all that perfect either, sister friend.

 I’m sitting here shaking my head at the age of 35, because I still feel guilty for my careless words that afternoon.
 I was trying to impress my friend with my comments, and instead I hurled them in someone else’s direction and left them feeling wounded.
 Words have so much power.
 We have to be better with them, plain and simple.
 We just do.